be_ixf;ym_202407 d_15; ct_50

 Everyone knows not to put all their eggs in one basket.
 Investment diversification formalizes this folk wisdom to create “the only free lunch in finance.”
 That is, through non-correlation, an investor can reduce portfolio risk without lowering overall returns.
 This is the key insight to Modern Portfolio Theory that earned its inventor Harry Markowitz a Nobel Prize in 1990.

 Still, not all risks can be diversified away.
 Systematic risk from inflation, exchange and interest rate changes, and geopolitical uncertainty affect every company.
-The risks that can be reduced using diversification are risks specific to certain companies, industries, or geographies
+The risks that can be minimized using diversification are risks specific to certain companies, industries, or geographies.

 The value of diversification is about non-correlation.
-While diversification does not guarantee against losses, lower-correlated assets like private credit, gold, real estate, or commodities are less reactive should the stock market suffer from extreme volatility.
+While diversification does not guarantee against losses, lower-correlated assets like private credit, gold, real estate, or commodities can be less reactive and may not move in lockstep should the stock market suffer from extreme volatility.

 Investment Pitfall #5: Acting on Investment Advice from the Wrong Sources

 There are so-called investment experts everywhere.
-The free advice from TV money-mountebanks and message board Buffets-wannabes is generally worth its cost.
+The free advice from the internet is generally worth its cost.
 Touts should be ignored.

-Many experts are actually promoters.
+Many “so-called” experts are actually promoters.
 They are either talking up their own book or being compensated for an endorsement.
-That doesn’t mean their advice is wrong, just that they don’t have your best interest in mind.
+That doesn’t mean their advice is wrong, just that they may not have your best interest in mind.

 Only you and your financial professional know your unique financial situation and the ideal path towards your investment goals.
 As an investor, you must be diligent not only with your investment choices but also with your sources of financial advice.